Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Implications of Mislabeled Data

 In this subsection, we examine the impact of mislabeled data in evaluation sets and its potential to distort results.
 Labeling errors can mislead the evaluation process, resulting in inaccurate performance metrics and, in some cases, flawed model comparisons that lead to incorrect conclusions.

-\paragraphs{Experimental Setup.} To test this assumption, we evaluate the performance of nine models, mostly state-of-the-art LLMs, on the test datasets.
-We compare their performance between the \emph{Original} labels, and the \emph{Gold} labels.
-For LLMs, we used zero-shot prediction as described in \autoref{sec: approaches-llms}, and averaged over prompts.
-For DeBERTa-based models we used the fine-tuned models from \autoref{sec: implications-training}, and averaged over seeds.
+\paragraphn{Experimental Setup} To test this assumption, we evaluate the performance of nine models, mostly state-of-the-art LLMs, on the test datasets.
+We compare their performance between the \emph{original} labels, and the \emph{gold} labels.
+For LLMs, we used zero-shot prediction as described in \autoref{sec:llm_method}, and averaged over prompts.
+For DeBERTa-based models, we used the fine-tuned models from \autoref{sec: implications-training}, and averaged over seeds.

-\paragraphs{Results.} Prior to this work, an evaluation of these models would induce the values and ranking as in \autoref{table: model_performance} under the \textit{Original} sub-columns.
+\paragraphn{Results} Prior to this work, an evaluation of these models would induce the values and ranking as in \autoref{table: model_performance} under the \textit{Original} sub-columns.
 However, as shown before, these datasets include labeling errors, and therefore do not support fair evaluation.
 Considering the new gold labels, based on expert intervention (as described in \autoref{sec: annotation-expert}), we obtain different results, shown in the \textit{Gold} sub-columns.
 The first observed discrepancy is the ranking of models.
 For example, DeBERTa-v3 has shifted from being the second-best to the second-worst.
-Beyond the change in ranking, all metrics' (i.e., ROC AUC, F1-score and accuracy) range has shifted upward, indicating that LLMs perform better on this task than what was previously thought, likely due to label errors.
-If this phenomenon extends to other tasks and datasets beyond those examined in this study, it could suggest that LLMs are better than currently perceived.
+Beyond the change in ranking, all metrics' (i.e., ROC AUC, F1-score, and accuracy) range has shifted upward, indicating that LLMs perform better on this task than previously thought. \draft{We further discuss the performance differences between LLMs and fine-tuned models in Appendix \ref{sec: appendix-eval}.} If this phenomenon extends to other tasks and datasets beyond those examined in this study, it could suggest that LLMs are better than currently perceived.